-Determining handing when ordering door hardware is a bit different that how you determine door handing for carpentry (ordering and hanging doors).
-The reason being that when ordering hardware it matters which side the lock is on - where for carpentry it does not.
+Determining door handing when ordering door hardware is a bit different than how you determine door handing for carpentry (ordering and hanging doors).
+The reason being that when ordering hardware it matters which side the lock is on (left-handed door vs right handed door) - where for carpentry it does not.
 If you follow the standard carpentry rules for handing, instead of following the diagram below, there is a good chance you may end up with a lock that is backwards.
-Please refer to the diagram below and if you have any questions, please give us a call at 877-852-9449.
+Please refer to the diagram below to help determine left hand versus right hand and if you have any questions, please give us a call at 307-886-9449.

 |